clk-project/clk/README.md

     Hello world

 This actually does not tell you much why clk is so awesome.
-I try in [rationale](#7857f3bb-e4c7-4bad-9e27-ea48bf808a44) to explain why clk started to exist.
-The [use cases](./doc/use_cases) try to show real life examples of situations where clk shines.
-To get more, take a look at the [documentation](./doc).
+Try taking a look, the [use cases](./doc/use_cases) to get more real life examples.

 <a id="7857f3bb-e4c7-4bad-9e27-ea48bf808a44"></a>